AAUW to Receive $250,000 Grant for STEM Programming from Alcoa FoundationFebruary 19, 2014

 STEM careers offer women the opportunity to engage in some of the most exciting realms of discovery and technological innovation.
 Increasing opportunities for women in these fields is an important step toward realizing greater economic success and equality for women across the board.

 “Alcoa Foundation’s commitment to increasing girls’ and women’s participation in STEM fields at all job levels is an outstanding example of how thoughtful engagement can advance corporate interests and benefit local communities.
-Thanks to Alcoa Foundation, we will be able to make real change on two continents by encouraging girls to consider and prepare for a future in STEM,” said AAUW Executive Director and CEO Linda D. Hallman, CAE.
+Thanks to Alcoa Foundation, we will be able to make real change on two continents by encouraging girls to consider and prepare for a future in STEM,” said AAUW CEO Linda D. Hallman, CAE.

 “Talent is the only sustainable competitive advantage.
 Alcoa and Alcoa Foundation aim to help close the skills gap and support talent development by preparing girls for rewarding careers in advanced manufacturing,” said Esra Ozer, president of Alcoa Foundation.
 “Closing the skills gap is a global issue, and AAUW’s initiatives will inform and prepare middle school girls for a successful future in a number of critical STEM-related fields.”